MRtrix3/mrtrix3/CONTRIBUTING.md

    -  If you wish to make changes to the [*MRtrix3 documentation*](https://mrtrix.readthedocs.io/en/latest/), read the "[documentation](#documentation)" section.

+1. Check that your modified code does not prevent *MRtrix3* from passing existing tests (ass files are in the *MRtrix3* root directory):

+   1. If adding or mdifying C++ code, make sure that script "`check_syntax`" executes successfully.

+   1. If adding or modifying Python code, make sure that script "`run_pylint`" executes successfully.

+   1. If there is a chance of your modifications altering the observable behaviour of one or more existing commands, make sure that script "`run_tests`" executes successfully.

 1. For code contributions, if possible, a unit test or reproducibility test should be added.
 This not only demonstrates the behaviour of the proposed code, but will also preclude future regression of the behaviour